 Holiday hours

-With the exception of Inova hospitals and Inova Emergency Care, all Inova outpatient offices will be closed on Thursday, Dec.
-25 and Thursday, Jan.
-1.
+With the exception of Inova hospitals and Inova Emergency Care, all Inova outpatient offices will be closed on Friday, July 3 in recognition of the Independence Day holiday.

 Patients who suffer a traumatic brain injury (TBI), such as a fall, car accident, or sports-related injury, are at an increased risk for experiencing a seizure.
 The most common types of seizures caused by a TBI are partial (or focal) seizures and tonic-clonic seizures.